es-progress/shell/docs/lib/dev.md

 # Development Tools

-Tools and utilities for development.
+This section provides a range of utilities and functions to assist in the development process.

 ---

 ## build-mkdocs

-Build an `mkdocs` site (like this one :smiley:).
+Build an MkDocs site (like this one :smiley:).
-Generated site's permission and group changed for serving through Apache (`www-data`).
+The generated site's permissions and group are changed for serving through Apache (`www-data`).

 **Usage**